Parteek-Manes/Waze_Churn_Prediction_Model/README.md

 When do users churn?

 Generate insights that will help Waze optimize the company’s retention strategy, enhance user experience, and make data-driven decisions about product development.

+(Waze is a navigation app owned by Alphabet)